-The building was not fully completed until June 1911.
-The structure cost $3.5 million dollars.
-The Neoclassical style building was the first structure constructed on the north side of the National Mall as part of the 1901 McMillan Commission plan.
+The Neoclassical-style building, which cost $3.5 million dollars to complete, was the first structure constructed on the north side of the National Mall as part of the 1901 McMillan Commission plan.
 In addition to the Smithsonian's natural history collection, it also housed the American history, art, and cultural collections.

-DC listing November 8, 1964
+DC Inventory: November 8, 1964